 Is Cheating Illegal In Florida?

-Believe it or not, yes, it is illegal in Florida to cheat on your spouse.
+Believe it or not, yes, cheating on your spouse is illegal in Florida.
 Under Florida law, statute 798.01, living in open adultery is a second degree misdemeanor and is punishable by law.
 In a no-fault state such as Florida, spouses can still file for divorce if their partner was unfaithful.
 Adultery can influence the court's decisions on matters such as custody or alimony.

 However, as you can imagine, although that law is still on the books, it’s not enforced.
 Many people have cheated on their spouses in Florida, including Tiger Woods, and have not been convicted of a crime.

 Cheating can make a difference in the divorce though.
 In order to file for divorce in Florida, you do not have to prove that any infidelity took place - you just have to tell the court that the marriage is irretrievably broken.

 You can’t allege that the infidelity was the reason for the divorce.
 Instead, you will introduce evidence of your spouse’s adultery when it is time to divide the assets and award child custody and alimony.